rectech-holdings/umbrella-corp-boilerplate/shared/rn-typed-router/readme.md

 This is a nested router solution meant as a replacement for react-navigation, with a focus on performance and type correctness.

 First define your routes in a nested manner (typically in a `router.tsx` file or the like) to create your `Navigator` and navigation functions.
 Next, render your `Navigator` at the root of your app.
-Finally, use the navigation constants and functions exported from your route definition (e.g. the exports defined in `router.tsx`) to interact with the router.
+Finally, use the navigation constants and functions exported from your route definition (e.g. the exports defined in `router.tsx`) to interact with the router, navigate, get params, etcetera.

 ## Basic Example: